Pheubel/UnityResources/Singletons/ReadMe.md

 # Details
 A singleton implementation that aims to solve common headaches found with other implementations.

+To set up your signletons You will have to create a folder named `Resources`, this will be where `Resources.Load` will look, and next create a prefab inside of this folder.
+To add singletons you will have to add them as child objects to the prefab.

+Lastly, you will have to set up a prefab loading mechanism similar to the one documented [here](#PersistentObjectsInitializer).
+Once the scene runs you will see that the children of the prefab with a component that implements the `IPersistentObject` interface have been released in the "DontDestroyOnLoad" scene, making them stick around until the gme stops running.

 # Citations
 Let's talk singletons.
 Love or hate them, they're an extremely common pattern in Unity games—for good reason.
 The engine itself even has some built-in! (kinda)